Home

 R

-return on equity (ROE): Return on equity (ROE) is a measure of how well a company is being managed.
+Return on equity (ROE): Return on equity (ROE) is a measure of how well a company is being managed.
 It is calculated by dividing the net (tax-paid) profit by the sum of shareholders' ordinary equity and expressing this as a percentage.
+More ...

-return on capital (ROC): Includes the combined return on both earnings and borrowings.
+Return on capital (ROC): Includes the combined return on both earnings and borrowings.
 ROC would be expected to be less than ROE as borrowings involve interest payments.
-It indicates how well the company is making use of its borrowings.

-risk-free rate: The theoretical rate of return of an investment with zero risk.
+Risk-free interest rate: The theoretical rate of return of an investment with zero risk.
 The risk-free rate represents the interest an investor would expect from an absolutely risk-free investment over a specified period of time.
 The interest rate on a three-month U.S. Treasury bill is often used as the (approximate) risk-free rate.
 In Australia, the ten-year treasury bond rate is commonly used.
+More ...

 Back to Index